GFWC STONE MOUNTAIN WOMAN'S CLUB

 COMMUNITY SERVICE SINCE 1929

-ALTHOUGH MEETINGS ARE NOT HELD FROM JUNE THROUGH AUGUST, MANY OF OUR PROJECTS CONTINUE THROUGH THE SUMMER MONTHS.
+ALTHOUGH MEETINGS ARE NOT HELD FROM JUNE THROUGH AUGUST, MANY OF OUR PROJECTS CONTINUE THROUGHOUT THE SUMMER MONTHS.

 GFWC and UNICEF team up to end human trafficking.